olillin/chalmers-advanced-python/labs/lab3/README.md

     └── views.py !!
 ```

-## The Django workflow
+## Setup virtual environment and Django

-If you have already created the project with copies of the provided
-files, you can go down to the section "Your TODO: continue from here".

-If not, the following steps must be taken at the first time:
+The following steps must be taken to set up our project:

-1. create a directory for this project (not the same as in course GitHub): `mkdir lab3`
-2. move inside it: `cd lab3`
+1. accept the assignment on [GitHub Classroom](https://classroom.github.com/a/hnF26g57)
+2. clone the newly created repository to your local machine
+3. open a terminal in the local repository
-3. create a Python virtual environment (maybe not necessary, but the best practice):
+4. create a [Python virtual environment](https://docs.python.org/3/library/venv.html) (not strictly necessary, but the best practice):
    ```
    $ python3 -m venv myvenv
    ```